wp-plugins/simple-add-pages-or-posts/readme.txt

 Tags: admin,admins,add,mass,simple,easy,post,posts,page,pages,multiple,about,default
 Requires at least: 2.0.2
 Tested up to: 3.0.1
-Stable tag: 1.1
+Stable tag: 1.2

 Plugin to simply add multiple posts or pages at once by entering their titles.
-Handy tool if you have a new blog and want to quickly add pages like Home, About, Contact ...
+Handy tool if you have a new blog and want to quickly add pages..

 == Description ==